-Note: If you have any non-physical products available in your store (i.e., package protection), those products either need to have the HS code and country of origin fields applied or the requires_shipping field in Shopify needs be set to "False".
+Note: If there are any non-physical products available in the store (i.e., package protection), those products need to either a) have the HS code and country of origin fields applied, or b) have the requires_shipping field in Shopify set to "False".

-If the destinations are in a different country than the returning from countries, then the following message will appear
+Note: If the destinations are in a different country than the "returning from" countries, the following message will appear:

 - “Customs Signer”